 A mass mailing -- over 200 substantially similar pieces of mail -- must include on the outside of the envelope: "Paid for by" and the name and address of the candidate or committee sending the mailing.
-The name and address must be in no less than 6-point type and in a color or print which contrasts with the background so that it is easily read.

 If a mass mailing is paid for by more than one candidate or committee, the name and address of the candidate or committee who is paying the greatest share of the mass mailing (including costs for designing, postage, and printing) must be placed on the outside of each piece of mail.
 If two or more candidates or committees pay equally for the mailer, the name and address of at least one of the candidates or committees must be shown on the outside, and the names and addresses of all candidates or committees paying for the mailer must appear on at least one insert.